 Name your 3 favorite locations in Belgrade and justify your choice

 My favorite places in Belgrade are usually by the water.

 For number one I would say Zemunski Kej.
 I have spent a lot of my childhood by the sea, in Boka Kotorska, so I feel for big blue water and the calmness it gives me very much.
 In Belgrade, Zemunski Kej is the closest I can get to this feeling.
 People walking with their families, pets, friends and just having a good time minding their business.

 Number two would be New Belgrade, blok 23.

-not least number three would be my place.
+And last but not least number three would be my place.